Models of communication: Barnlund

 Barnlund's model is an influential transactional model of communication first published in 1970.
 Its goal is to avoid the inaccuracies of earlier models and account for communication in all its complexity.
 This includes dismissing the idea that communication is defined as the transmission of ideas from a sender to a receiver.
 For Barnlund, communication "is the production of meaning, rather than the production of messages".
 He holds that the world and its objects lack meaning on their own.
 They are only meaningful to the extent that people interpret them and assign meaning to them by engaging in the processes of decoding and encoding.
 In doing so, people try to decrease uncertainty and arrive at a shared understanding.

 Barnlund's model rests on a set of basic assumptions.
 For Barnlund, any activity that creates meaning is a form of communication.
 He sees communication as dynamic because meaning is not fixed but depends on the human practice of interpretation, which is itself subject to change.
 Communication is continuous in the sense that it does not have a beginning or an end: people decode cues and encode responses all the time, even when no one else is present.
-For Barnlund, communication is also circular because there is no clear division between sender and receiver found in linear transmission models.
+For Barnlund, communication is also circular because there is no clear division between sender and receiver as found in linear transmission models.
 It is irreversible due to the diverse effects it has on the communicators that cannot be undone.
 It is also complex since many components are involved and many factors influence how it unfolds.
 Because of its complexity, communication is unrepeatable: it is not possible to control all these factors to exactly repeat a previous exchange.
 This is not even the case when the same communicators exchange the same messages.

 Barnlund's model is based on the idea that communication consists of decoding cues by ascribing meaning to them and encoding appropriate responses to them.
 Barnlund distinguishes between public, private, and behavioral cues.
 Public cues are accessible to anyone in the situation, such as a tree in a park or a table in a room.
-Private cues are only available to one individual, like a coin in one's pocket or an itch on one's wrist.
+Private cues are only available to one person, like a coin in one's pocket or an itch on one's wrist.
 Behavioral cues are under the control of the communicators and constitute the main vehicles of communication.
 They include verbal behavior, like discussing a business proposal, and non-verbal behavior, like raising one's eyebrows or sitting down in a chair.
 Barnlund's model has been influential, both for its innovations and for its criticisms of earlier models.
 Some objections to it include that it is not equally useful for all forms of communication and that it does not explain how exactly meaning is produced.